/ tool-comparisons / Astro vs Angular for Solo Developers

 Feature Astro Angular

-Type Content-focused static framework Enterprise frontend framework
+Type Content-focused web framework (static + on-demand SSR) Enterprise SPA framework

 Learning Curve Low Steep